Meta Quest 3: Features, price and everything else to know

 Meta said that the Quest 3 is the company’s “first mass-market offering to deliver both cutting-edge VR and MR experiences in a single device.”

-Meta Quest 3 will come with a 128GB version priced at USD 499.99 (INR 41,178.48) with an “an additional storage option” for an extra price that has not yet been specified yet.
+Meta Quest 3 will come with a 128GB version priced at USD 499.99 with an “an additional storage option” for an extra price that has not yet been specified yet.

 No date of launch was announced but Zuckerberg said it will drop in autumn and that more details will be shared at Meta’s annual AR/VR conference on 27 September.